It's New Year's Eve in the glamorous, shadowy world of 1920s Paris...

 WANT TO PLAY AS A DETECTIVE?

-Unless you sign up to play as a suspect (scroll down), you'll play as a detective.
+Unless you sign up to play as a suspect, you'll play as a detective.
 THOUGH IT IS NOT NECESSARY, we encourage you to dress for the setting of the party!
-For instance, the setting of Masquerade & Murder is a ghost-infested mansion!
+For instance, the setting of Murder at the Moulin Rouge is 1920s Paris!
 As the mystery progresses, you'll get lists of questions to ask the suspects, and the Lead Detective will let you in on evidence discoveries--there will even be pieces of evidence for you to examine.
 Then, after all the questions have been answered, all the evidence presented and examined, you can use your critical thinking skills to figure out who murdered the victim.

 WANT TO PLAY AS A SUSPECT?